HendersonRichardK/API-Homework/Financial_Report.md

 Provided is an analysis of Harold's spending habits and retirement plan.

 ## Budget Analysis
-Harold's spending seems to far exceed his annual income.
-He's currently spending roughly $10k a month versus a monthly income of only $500 a month.
+Harold's spending habit exceeds his income.
+Currently, Harold is spending $10k a month , with a monthly income of only $500.
-Harold needs to dramatically cut spending as well as get a second job.
+Harold is in desperate need of additional income.

 ### A summary of Harold's income: